DentalPost takes a look at the training and education, how to get certified, and the job description of a Dental Hygienist.

 Most dental offices require hygienists to perform the following job tasks:

-Some dental practices will require their hygienists to be a flexible team player.
+Some dental practices will require their hygienists to be flexible team players.
 Most practices employ office workers to schedule appointments and run management software such as Dentrix.
 However, every practice is different.
-A hygienist or a dental assistant may also be required to know how to use office equipment, take payments and schedule appointments.
+A hygienist or a dental assistant may also be required to know how to use office equipment, take payments, and schedule appointments.

 Many job postings are available online through job application portals.
-The job title or job type will be followed by a list of job responsibilities.
-This is especially important because hygienist's job duties may vary slightly according to the needs of the family dentistry office or group clinic.
+A list of job responsibilities will follow the job title or job type because a hygienist’s job duties may vary slightly according to the needs of the family dentistry office or group clinic.
 A full-time position will generally offer benefits.

 Some online job portals will allow you to create job alerts.
 A job alert can be sent to your email daily or weekly to notify you about new job listings.
 DentalPost.net is an ideal website for you to search for the right practice to work for and to post your availability to work.
 You can also post your license and all other training in your DentalPost profile.